hangyabalazs/opeth/docs/source/user_manual.rst

 If multiple triggers fall within the ROI, the same spikes may be detected for the triggers in the overlapping part.

-OPETH automatically disables and hides the extra 3 channels if 35/70 channels are detected (disable by :attr:`opeth.gui.HIDE_AUX_CHANNELS`).

 Plot handling buttons: